paolinomanghi/elixir_bari_2025/README.md

 ## MetaPhlAn 4: taxonomic profiling using marker genes
 #### Step n.1: Setup correct variables, activate environment and navigate to the right folders

-In order to install MetaPhlAn, first create the conda environment **we did it already**
+We create the conda environment **we did it already**
 ```
 ## conda create -n <mpa> -c conda-forge -c bioconda python=3.11 metaphlan=4.2.0
 ```

-Then move to use it
+We move to use it
 ```
 cd /home/user<YOUR USER NAME>
 path="/home/ubuntu/shotgun_course/anaconda3course/bin/"